 Best for: Travel medical insurance

-If your main concern is having medical coverage on your trip, IMG has tons of options for you.
-The company offers 17 different plans, many offering medical-only coverage.
-There are medical insurance plans for seniors, students, missionaries, and more, and each plan offers a variety of deductible options and maximum limits.
+If your main concern is having medical coverage on your trip, IMG has many options for you.
+The company offers 17 plans, many offering medical-only coverage.
+It has medical insurance plans for seniors, students, missionaries, and more, and each plan offers several deductible options and maximum limits.

 Coverage: